 As a sole trader, you only pay Class 2 and Class 4 NI contributions.

 However, when you are a limited company owner and paying yourself a salary, you will pay more National Insurance, as you pay both the employer’s and employees’ National Insurance contributions.
 However, may people who own limited companies pay themselves in a different way - using dividends.
-This is taxed at a lower rate, but you may find that the cost of maintaining the company and paying an accountant to do the calculations to get it right outweighs any tax benefit.
+As already mentioned, this is taxed at a lower rate, but you may find that the cost of maintaining the company and paying an accountant to do the calculations to get it right outweighs any tax benefit.

 Business liability